 This trip marks the first time I actually saw the Mediterranean Sea while I was in Barcelona.
 Quite nice!
 Every other time in Barcelona it has been cloudy and rainy, so there was no need to go to the beach.

 One night for dinner, we went to the restaurant Qu Qu (Quasi Queviures).
 It is located at Passeig de Grazia, 24, not far from Plaça de Catalunya.
 We both had steak.
 It was surprisingly good.

-For the other evening meal, we went to a restaurant at the marina.
-We had calamari, salad, olives, toasted garlic bread, mussels, steak, beer and coffee.
-All of that was only 17 Euros each!
+For our other evening meal, we went to a restaurant at the Olympic Port marina, La Fonda del Port Olímpic (The Olympic Port Inn).
+We had calamari, salad, olives, toasted garlic bread, mussels, steak, beer, and coffee.
+All of that was only 17€ (US$21.08) each!
 That is one of the best deals I have seen since I have been here in Spain.
-The name of the restaurant is La Fonda.
-It was all very good, but the steak was not as good as what we had the previous night at Qu Qu.
+The meal was all very good, but the steak was not as good as what we had the previous night at Qu Qu.